operation404/boneyard-socketlib-companion/README.md

 As such, the author of this module can only recommend a GM to install it if you both understand how to properly utilize it and fully trust any players who are given access to it.
 Likewise as a player, you should only play in a Foundry game that has the Boneyard Socketlib Companion module if you fully trust the game's GM.

+### Permissions
+Boneyard Socketlib Compaion registers a world setting that defines the minimum user role level required to access its API.
+By default it is set to Game Master, meaning only GMs are able to use it.
+This should only be set to a lower permission level if you trust everyone who will be granted access.

 ## Requirements
 The following modules are required for Boneyard Socketlib Companion to function:
 * [socketlib](https://github.com/manuelVo/foundryvtt-socketlib)